trenaryja/percent-calculator/README.md

-# percent-calculator
+# Percent Calculator

-Simple percentage calculator web app.
+Simple web app to calculate percentages based on user input.
 Built using Next.js and Chakra UI